Fire-Resistant Cooling Vests

 The insulated pockets inside the vest are compatible with your choice of cooling packs:

-- Kool Max® Frozen Water-Based Cooling Packs require access to a freezer and offer the highest level of cooling energy for up to 3-4 hours.
+- Kool Max® Frozen Water-Based Cooling Packs require access to a freezer and offer the highest level of cooling energy for up to 3 to 4 hours.
+It's science!
+It takes more energy to charge these packs in a freezer and in return, the packs offer greater cooling energy for a longer time.

 - You have the option to add an extra set of cooling packs with your vest.
 You may want to order both types of packs for flexibility on-the-go!